 Some other experts classify the submissive grin as passive submission rather than active submission.
 Dr. Michael Fox might classify this puppy’s grin as a “greeting grin,” also a signifier of appeasement or submission, because of the closed mouth (Fox, 1972).

 This video is being shared as an example of a smiling, happy pup.
 The caption refers to the pup being happy that she has been adopted.
-This is a damaging form of anthropomorphism that’s pandering for a “feel good” story.
-I hope the pup was adopted (by kind and gentle people) and I hope she is happy.
+This is a damaging form of anthropomorphism that’s pandering for a “feel-good” story.
+We as a species are hungry for these stories, and tend to look past the evidence that many are not just misguided, but faked.
+I hope the pup was adopted by kind and gentle people and I hope she is happy.
 But the behaviors in the video indicate stress and anxiety.
 The pup’s life will be much happier if her people realize that.
-The more we learn about canine body language the better we can treat our best friends.
+The more we learn about canine body language, the better we can treat our best friends.

 - Is That Smiling Dog Happy?